This is ladies’ circle

 When one joins Ladies’ Circle (LC) one normally attends a meeting of a local Club – ‘Circle’ – in her town/village.
 There, one will make friends with members of that Club – ‘Circlers’.
 Eventually one will attend an Area meeting and meet members in that Area and after that one will attend the country’s Annual General Meeting (AGM) and meet many more members.
 Following this one may opt to attend the LCI AGM and then meet lots of members from all over the world.
 As you can see friendship may be experienced, locally, nationally and internationally.
 It is a remarkable experience sharing a bond with ladies from different parts of the globe, different cultures, different upbringing and yet, sharing one common goal and language true Friendship.

 Every Member endeavours to make a difference to those less fortunate than them by supporting community projects and raising funds for the needy, locally and nationally.
 Globally, Members also support an International Service Project which runs for two years.
 Sometimes it is only when we see, feel and touch that we can truly appreciate the need however if one is inquisitive it is easy to learn about needs of others and as they say ‘The Sky is the Limit’!
 The good feeling our Members experience when they help others is something indescribable – it is all about Service.

 The Administrative Side

-Locally a Circle is formed, this Circle is affiliated to an Area, and the Area is then affiliated to a Country.
+Locally, a Club is formed, this Club is affiliated to an Area, and the Area is then affiliated to a Country.
 The Country then falls under the constraints of Ladies Circle International.
 Each Circle, Area and Country hold an AGM where office bearers are elected, financial reports are presented and discussed together with other associated business.
 The climax of the year is the Ladies Circle International AGM where all the Countries join together.
 Each year the International AGM is held in a different Country as decided through a vote by Councillors.
 The international office bearers are also elected at this AGM, and become the International Board.